.404 Jeffery

 The .404 Jeffery is a rifle cartridge designed for hunting large, dangerous game animals, such as the "Big Five" (elephant, rhino, cape buffalo, lion and leopard) of Africa.
-The cartridge is standardized by the C.I.P. and is also known as .404 Rimless Nitro Express.
+The cartridge is standardized by the C.I.P. and is also known as .404 Rimless Nitro Express (Riml.
+N.E.).
 It was designed in 1905 by London based gunmaker W. J. Jeffery & Co. to duplicate the performance of the .450/400 Nitro Express 3-inch in bolt-action rifles.
-The .404 Jeffery fired a bullet of .422 in (10.72 mm) diameter of either 300 gr with a muzzle velocity of 2600 ft/s and muzzle energy of 4500 ft.lbf or 400 gr with a muzzle velocity of 2150 ft/s and 4100 ft.lbf of energy.
+The .404 Jeffery fires a bullet .422 in in diameter of either 300 gr with a muzzle velocity of 2600 ft/s and muzzle energy of 4500 ft.lbf or 400 gr with a muzzle velocity of 2150 ft/s and 4100 ft.lbf of energy.
 It is very effective on large game and is favored by many hunters of dangerous game.
 The .404 Jeffery was popular with hunters and game wardens in Africa because of its good performance with manageable recoil.
-By way of comparison, the .416 Rigby and .416 Remington Magnum cartridges fire .416 in (10.57 mm) bullets of 400 gr (26 g) at 2400 ft/s with a muzzle energy of approximately 5000 ft.lbf.
+By way of comparison, the .416 Rigby and .416 Remington Magnum cartridges fire .416 in bullets of 400 gr at 2400 ft/s with a muzzle energy of approximately 5000 ft.lbf.
 These cartridges exceed the ballistic performance of the .404 Jeffery but at the price of greater recoil and, in the case of the .416 Rigby, rifles that are more expensive.

 History

 Originally the .404 Jeffery was very popular with hunters in Africa and saw significant use in both British and German colonies.
 As the British Empire began to shrink, many of the popular British big-bore cartridges also dwindled in popularity, and the .404 Jeffery was one of them.
 By the 1960s it had all but disappeared from common firearm usage.
 This condition was mostly the result of the closing of the British ammunition giant Kynoch, which was the primary manufacturer of the .404 Jeffery and many other British cartridges.
 The introduction of the .458 Winchester Magnum in 1956 in the Winchester Model 70 bolt-action rifle provided an affordable alternative to the big Nitro Express rifles and cartridges.
 Winchester also started a marketing campaign at about this time called "Winchester in Africa" with much success.
 Renewed interest in heavy game rifles combined with political stability in Africa has led to a resurgence in African hunting and the rifles suited for it.
 Several ammunition makers like Kynoch, Norma, Federal, and Hornady are offering .404 Jeffery sporting ammunition.

-A more recent development by Norma of Sweden has been the introduction of 450 gr ammunition under their African PH banner.
+A more recent development by Norma of Sweden has been the introduction of 400 gr & 450 gr ammunition under their African PH banner.
 The increase in bullet weight and sectional density improves the ballistics of the .404 Jeffery.
-Fired at 2,150 fps, the cartridge now outperforms most of its peers with a relatively mild recoil due to the efficient design of the cartridge.
+With velocities of 2325 ft/s & muzzle energy of 4802 ft.lbf (400 gr) and 2150 ft/s & 4620 ft.lbf (450 gr), the cartridge is almost as powerful as the .416 Rigby, with a relatively mild recoil due to the efficient design of the cartridge.